UtrechtUniversity/yoda/docs/design/metadata_form.md

 ### Formelements
 Flexdate is considered a special configuration of a date field.
-As it is not a datatype that can be directly derived from xsd, this configuration resides in formelements This special occurrence of a datepicker requires an extra parameter to be added ‘flexdata=”true”’
+As it is not a datatype that can be directly derived from XSD, this configuration resides in formelements This special occurrence of a datepicker requires an extra parameter to be added ‘flexdata=”true”’

 Formelements: